Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys_on_PIT_Node.md

    chroot-pit# passwd
    ```

-1. If there are any other things to be changed in the image, they could also be done at this point.
+1. (Optional) If there are any other things to be changed in the image, they could also be done at this point.

-   For example, some sites may want to change the timezone.

    1. (Optional) Set default timezone on management nodes.

       1. Check whether TZ variable is already set in `/etc/environment`.
-The setting for NEWTZ must be a valid timesone from the set under /usr/share/zoneinfo.
+The setting for NEWTZ must be a valid timezone from the set under `/usr/share/zoneinfo`.

          ```bash
          chroot-pit# NEWTZ=US/Pacific
          chroot-pit# grep TZ /etc/environment
          ```

-         Add only if TZ is not present
+         Add only if TZ is not present.

          ```bash
          chroot-pit# echo TZ=${NEWTZ} >> /etc/environment